What you need to know:

 Can I email or mail in my enrollment form?

-At this time the Massachusetts Gaming Commission can only accept forms which are submitted and reviewed with a designated agent in person.
+The Massachusetts Gaming Commission can only accept forms which are submitted by a designated enrolling agent or via the remote enrollment process.